rockset/rockset-python-client/docs/VirtualInstancesApi.md

 List Queries

-[beta] Lists actively queued and running queries for a particular Virtual Instance.
+Lists actively queued and running queries for a particular Virtual Instance.

 ### Example